Strernd/VRPtoJSON/readme.md

 # VRPtoJSON

 This module parses .vrp files to .json.
 For a specification see [this site](http://neo.lcc.uma.es/vrp/vrp-instances/capacitated-vrp-instances/).
-The parser has only ben validated against the `Augerat et al.` instances.
+The parser has only been validated against the `Augerat et al.` instances.

 ## Usage
 The function accepts either a string or a buffer as the first parameter, and a dictionary of hooks as the second parameter.